tewarid/tewarid.github.io/_posts/2015/2015-10-20-using-hints-inside-text-fields.md

 </html>
 ```

-setAllTextToHint is a helper function that sets all text fields to their hint values. isTextValueValid may be used to check whether a text field contains some value, and alerts the user when it does not.
-Tweak these as you see fit.
+setAllTextToHint is a helper function that sets all text fields to their hint values. isTextValueValid may be used to check whether any text input contains the hint value.